leslie-huang/leslie-huang.github.io/index.md

 I help run the <a href="https://cds.nyu.edu/text-data-speaker-series/">NLP and Text-as-Data Speaker Series</a>.

-For Fall 2018, I am a Section Leader (TA) for DS-GA 1001 <a href="https://github.com/briandalessandro/DataScienceCourse">Intro to Data Science</a>.
+I teach a Python lab for DS-GA 1001 <a href="https://github.com/leslie-huang/DataScienceCourse">Intro to Data Science</a>, a fundamental course for all grad students at the Center for Data Science.

-Text analysis aficionados: archived lab materials for DS-GA 3001 Text-as-Data (Spring 2018) are <a href="text-as-data-lab/">here</a>.
+I previously taught an R lab for DS-GA 3001 <a href="text-as-data-lab/">Text-as-Data</a>, also for PhD/MS students at the Center for Data Science.

 Visit my <a href="https://github.com/leslie-huang">GitHub</a> or <a href="https://www.linkedin.com/in/huangleslie">LinkedIn</a>.